mluukkai/webdevelopment-rails/week4.md

     rails destroy scaffold resource_name

-where _resource_name_ is the name of the resource you created with scaffold. **ATTENTION:** if you executed a bad caffold migration already, you should definitely do <code>rake db:rollback</code> before using scaffold destroy.
+where _resource_name_ is the name of the resource you created with scaffold. **ATTENTION:** if you executed a bad scaffold migration already, you should definitely do <code>rails db:rollback</code> before using scaffold destroy.

 ## Testing